*Updated 21st November November 2021

 Eloping is the best way to get married!

-What should you do during your elopement ceremony to make it special?
+What should you do at an elopement ceremony to make it special?

 One of the most amazing things about eloping is your ceremony!
 You get to do you!
-A personalised ceremony fully focused on your love for one another.
-You aren’t restricted in timings, locations or format.
+A personalized ceremony fully focused on your love for one another.
+You aren’t restricted in timings, locations, or format.
 Your dream ceremony really can happen.

-How to have the best elopement ceremony – Five Elopement Ceremony Ideas
+How to have the best elopement ceremony – 9 Elopement Ceremony Ideas

-As an adventure elopement photographer I specialise in helping my couples have the most awesome elopement experiences.
-I’ve witnessed a lot of incredible ceremonies & these idea’s will help you craft your perfect ceremony.
+As an adventure elopement photographer, I specialize in helping my couples have the most awesome elopement experiences.
+I’ve witnessed a lot of incredible ceremonies & these ideas will help you craft your perfect ceremony.

-You get to take a look at planet earth and choose your favourite spot!
+You get to take a look at planet earth and choose your favorite spot!
 This has got to be one of the main reasons that eloping is the best!
-Do you want to get married at the top of a mountain in the alps, in front of ancient Irish castle, in the Sahara desert or on a black sand beach in Iceland?
+Do you want to get married at the top of a mountain in the Alps, in front of an ancient Irish castle, in the Sahara desert, or on a black sand beach in Iceland?
 You get to choose!

 I’ve found that 99.99% of couples that elope have serious wanderlust, they love exploring & seeing new places.
 This is why eloping is such a natural decision for them.
 Surely the most important day of their lives should include their passion for travel.